 We are proud of our connection with animals.
 Treating them with respect and care is part of how we celebrate our western heritage and values.
 Throughout the year more than 2,500 animals take part in our many competitions, exhibitions and educational programs.

-In the spirit of continuous improvements, we look to the advise of experts and the latest in science to better understand animal behavior, response and performance related to western events.
+In the spirit of continuous improvements, we look to the advice of experts and the latest in science to better understand animal behavior, response and performance related to western events.

 Throughout the year we consult with professional veterinary advisors, world-class researchers and many other experts in livestock care, health and handling.
 As a result, we are fortunate to share learnings with and from other fairs, rodeos and exhibitions.